-- All professional development needs are identified through the school's appraisal system, self-evaluation and quality assurance processes and feed into the School Development Plan. - The Headteacher oversees the professional development of all teaching staff and teaching assistant occurs during whole school training days and by attending courses.
-Colleagues attending courses are expected to disseminate and share relevant knowledge with other staff within the school. - The SENCO undertakes an annual Audit of Staff Skills and SEN Knowledge in order to recognise and address gaps within the school and for individuals. - Newly appointed teaching and support staff undertake an induction meeting with the SENCO who will explain systems and structures in place around the school's SEN provision and practice and to discuss the needs of individual pupils.
+- All professional development needs are identified through the school's appraisal system, selfevaluation and quality assurance processes and feed into the School Development Plan. - The Headteacher oversees the professional development of all teaching staff and teaching assistant occurs during whole school training days and by attending courses.
+Colleagues attending courses are expected to disseminate and share relevant knowledge with other staff within the school. - The SENDCO undertakes an annual Audit of Staff Skills and SEND Knowledge in order to recognise and address gaps within the school and for individuals.

-- The SENCO regularly host/attends SEN network meetings in order to keep up to date with local and national developments in SEND and also supports the LA through involvement in work strands to address ongoing developments in SEN Reforms. - Support Staff are encouraged to take an active part in all school functions/training.
+- Newly appointed teaching and support staff undertake an induction meeting with the SENDCO who will explain systems and structures in place around the school's SEND provision and practice.
+The SENDCO will ensure that all new staff are given clear information about the needs of the individual pupils in the class where they are directly working before they commence working. - The SENDCO regularly host/attends SEND network meetings in order to keep up to date with local and national developments in SEND and also supports the LA through involvement in work strands to address ongoing developments in SEND Reforms. - Support Staff are encouraged to take an active part in all school functions/training.